ratatui/ratatui/CONTRIBUTING.md

 behavior before changing it.
 This helps ensure that we don't introduce bugs to existing software using Ratatui (and helps make it easy to migrate apps still using `tui-rs`).

+> [!IMPORTANT]
-**Important**: Do not remove existing tests without clear justification.
-If tests need to be modified due to API changes, explain why in your PR description.
+> Do not remove existing tests without clear justification.
+If tests need to be
+> modified due to API changes, explain why in your PR description.

 For coverage, we have two [bacon](https://dystroy.org/bacon/) jobs (one for all tests, and one for unit tests, keyboard shortcuts `v` and `u` respectively) that run